-Western Dakota Tech is one of four state-supported postsecondary technical institutes in South Dakota.
-WDT offers more than 30 educational programs granting diplomas and Associate of Applied Science degrees.
+Western Dakota Tech is the only technical institute that serves the western South Dakota region.
+WDT offers more than 30 diploma and Associate of Applied Science degree programs in a variety of fields, including Business and Computers, Construction and Manufacturing, Energy and Environmental Technologies, Health Sciences, Legal and Public Services, and Transportation Technologies.
 In addition, a wide variety of non-credit classes, workshops, professional programs, and seminars are available through the Corporate Education Center.